FasterSpeeding/Tanjun/CONTRIBUTING.md

 # Tanjun contributing guidelines

+First let me thank you in advanced for any contributions you may make to Tanjun; contributions are always welcome and any amount of time spent on this project is greatly appreciated.

+But before you get started contributing, it's recommended that you read through the following guide in-order to ensure that any pull-requests you open can be at their best from the start.

 ### Pipelines

 The most important thing to consider while contributing towards Tanjun is the checks the library's run against.